 Cost and Freight

-The term CFR means that the seller has more responsibility; they will pay for and arrange transportation.
-This can be contrasted with a seller under an FOB shipping transaction; where the seller is merely responsible for delivery of the goods to the port of origin; they will then be transported.
+CFR explains how the seller has more responsibility for the transportation involved in a transaction.
+In contrast to a FOB where the seller is responsible for delivery of the goods to the port of origin; they will then be transported.

 For a CFR trade, the Exporter will arrange and pay for transportation to the destination port which is specified by the buyer.
 Furthermore, exporting company will arrange and fund the transportation that is set out by the purchasing party.